commentChatting in FictionLab

 Chat Background Style

 Chat background styles allow you to customize the chat window to fit your roleplay better and make your roleplay more immersive.
-Free users have access to 7 backgrounds while FictionLab+ users have access to over 40 different backgrounds.
+Free users have access to 7 backgrounds, while FictionLab+ users have access to over 40 different backgrounds.

 FictionLab Chat Formatting